1. RULES and REGULATIONS: United States Bowling Congress rules and regulations will govern this tournament.

 21. DRESS CODE: Men and women may wear casual slacks, trousers, jeans and shorts.
 The jeans should not have worn, cut, or tattered openings in inappropriate areas that show skin or underwear.
 Shorts should fall within 3 inches of the knee.
 During participation in any event, bowlers are not permitted to wear hats, bandannas, or any type of head wear.
 If any bowler has a medical condition requiring some type of bandage or headgear they should contact the tournament manager for permission to wear.
 Tournament management or designee will enforce the dress code.
 He/she will make judgment calls to the dress code question or concerns, and any circumstances surrounding such issues.
 His/her decision shall be final.

 22. This tournament will use the recommended USBC White #1 oil pattern.

-24. ENTRY CLOSING DATE: Final closing date for entries is MARCH 1, 2013 24.
+ENTRY CLOSING DATE: Final closing date for entries is MARCH 1, 201624.
 Loretta Stowers is the Tournament Manager.
-John Johansen is the Tournament Director.
+Linda Bass and Mack Bazzell are the Tournament Directors.
 Any problems should be directed to these tournament officials or their representatives.
 All decisions by the Tournament Management are final.